HeadNeRF: A Real-time NeRF-based Parametric Head Model: Conclusion

 \subsection{Evaluations}

 {\bf{Disentangled Control.}} In this part, we test HeadNeRF's ability to independently control various semantic attributes of rendered results.
 First, we train HeadNeRF with the datasets mentioned in Sec.~\ref{sec:dataset}.
-As shown in~Fig.~\ref{fig:changepose}, for a given combination of latent codes $(\mathbf{z}_\textrm{id},\mathbf{z}_\textrm{exp},\mathbf{z}_\textrm{alb},\mathbf{z}_\textrm{ill})$, we can directly adjust the camera parameters to continuously change the rendering view of the face image.
-These rendering results have excellent multi-view consistency, and the identity, expression, and appearance attributes of the rendered object are also well maintained.
+As shown in~Fig.~\ref{fig:changepose},~\ref{fig:adjust_cam_dist_fov}, for a given combination of latent codes $(\mathbf{z}_\textrm{id},\mathbf{z}_\textrm{exp},\mathbf{z}_\textrm{alb},\mathbf{z}_\textrm{ill})$, we can directly adjust the camera parameters to continuously change the rendering view or edit the camera's position and FoV~(Field of View).
+These rendering results have excellent multi-view consistency and illustrate that our well-designed 2D neural rendering module effectively preserves the geometric structure implicitly encoded by original NeRF.

 Furthermore, we can utilize HeadNeRF to directly edit semantic attributes of rendered results.
 As shown in~Fig.~\ref{fig:edit_code}, we first sample several combinations of latent codes and render their corresponding frontal face images.
 Then two latent codes describing the same attribute are selected and the intermediate latent code can be obtained by performing linear interpolation on them.
 Finally, we update the interpolation results to the relevant attributes and use HeadNeRF to re-render the head image.
 As shown in this figure, HeadNeRF can maintain the remaining semantic attributes when editing a specific attribute, which verifies that HeadNeRF effectively disentangles different facial attributes.